 People start growing and cultivating marijuana for a variety of different reasons.
 Perhaps you are underwhelmed with the quality of the weed you purchase or you just want to bring in some extra cash.
 Some people grow purely for medicinal reasons and others grow for social reasons.
 Without a prescription, you’re likely going to be stuck with low-quality, overpriced weed—a problem that leads a lot of people to growing their own.

 Growing marijuana isn’t difficult as long as you put enough time and effort into the hobby.
 Spending just a few hours every week can produce some fantastic results.
 If you’re growing just for yourself, then you don’t really require huge yields.
 A starter kit costs as little as $80 and can give you a nice start.
 Of course, growing marijuana always comes with some risks that vary depending on your location.
-Download my free grow guide to learn more about growing marijuana at this link.

 If you’re growing purely for private use, then marijuana cultivation doesn’t need to be that pricy.
 Growing outdoors is easiest, because all the things needed to grow marijuana are essentially free.
 The sun rises every day, the plants get water from rain, and the soil is full of nutrients.
 In reality, to grow outdoors, all you have to do is buy some marijuana seeds.
 Of course, buying pots and growing your plants in fertilized, nutrient-rich soil could improve your results exponentially.
 You’ll see an example list with prices a little further down.